opencoweb/coweb/docs/intro/modules.rst

 Code organization
 -----------------

 The current implementation of the coweb framework has code modules roughly split along language lines.
 An overview of the source tree follows:

 ::

    docs/          # Sphinx documentation source servers/
       java/       # Java server coweb modules
-      python/     # Python server coweb package js/
+      python/     # Python server coweb package (current code does not work) js/
-      build/      # Build profiles for the coweb JavaScript lib/
-         coweb/   # JavaScript coweb modules and dependencies release/    # Stable, minified builds of the coweb JavaScript modules test/       # JavaScript coweb tests
+      build/      # Build profiles for the coweb JavaScript (outdated, doesn't work properly) release/    # Stable, minified builds of the coweb JavaScript modules test/       # JavaScript coweb tests (outdated, not supported at this time)

 JavaScript
 ~~~~~~~~~~

-The JavaScript, client-side portion of the framework appears under :file:`js/lib/` in the source tree.
-All JS files under this folder are in `Asynchronous Module Definition`_ (AMD) format.
+The JavaScript, client-side portion of the framework appears under
+:file:`servers/java/coweb-javascript` in the source tree.
+All JS files under
+this folder are in `Asynchronous Module Definition`_ (AMD) format.

 ::